Powell's whatever-it-takes pledge puts limits of Fed's reach in spotlight

 Analysts noted the Trump administration has so far been the opposite of the Fed: slow-footed, muddled and with few sweeping concrete actions.

-On Monday, leaders of the Group of Seven most industrialized countries pledged to mobilize a full range of instruments to address the crisis, including monetary and fiscal measures.
+On Monday, leaders of the Group of Seven most industrialised countries pledged to mobilize a full range of instruments to address the crisis, including monetary and fiscal measures.

 The Fed "should have been more laser-like focused on areas of market failures ... and then followed up with more general interest rate cuts when that can have an impact," Mohamed El-Erian, chief economic advisor at Allianz, said on CNBC.